AleksandarAleksandrov/AutovivifyJS/README.md

-#Autovivification for javaScript using Proxy objects
+#Autovivification for JavaScript using Proxy objects

 After creating an object using Autovivify you can use it as :